IntersectMBO/plutus/plutus-conformance/README.md

 This means the input file successfully evaluates to the output program as per the specification.
 The evaluated program is represented in the concrete syntax.

-### Testing alternative implementation
+### Testing alternative implementations

-In the library We provide a function named `runUplcEvalTests` with the following signature:
+In the library we provide a function named `runUplcEvalTests` with the following signature:

 ```haskell
 import UntypedPlutusCore.Core.Type qualified as UPLC